mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 Note: We don't need any other relation, specifically, **no** dependency from *LanguageB* to *SolutionA*.

-## Define an accessories model (aka make concept instances available everywhere a language is used)
+## Define an Accessories Model (AKA Make Concept Instances Available Everywhere a Language Is Used)

 *BuiltInNodeA* as instance of *BuiltInConcept* inside *LanguageA* should be available to be referenced anywhere *LanguageA* is a *Used Language*.